threddyrex/genai-tour/README.md

 # genai-tour

-Getting up to speed on programming gen ai.
+Getting up to speed on generative AI programming.